 Molecular Education, Technology and Research Innovation Center

 METRIC is a university-wide facility that focuses on chemical and biochemical structural characterization utilizing mass spectrometry, magnetic resonance, and x-ray crystallography.
-METRIC is positioned to become one of the leading analytical facilities in the Southeast and will launch in July 2018.Get to Know METRIC
+Launched in July 2018, METRIC is positioned to become one of the leading analytical facilities in the Southeast.Get to Know METRIC

 NC State Shared Core Research Facilities